• Skip to primary navigation

 Nosheen Babar

-A classic one-pot chicken and rice recipe, Chicken Pulao (Pakistani recipe) relies on well-browned onions and aromatic spices for its flavor.
+A classic one-pot chicken and rice recipe, chicken pulao (Pakistani recipe) relies on well-browned onions and aromatic spices for its flavor.

 5 from 5 votes